How governing bodies will operate while schools are closed during the pandemic.

 Many normal school operations will look quite different, even as schools reopen from September.
 That doesn't mean that the governing body’s role in monitoring the school has disappeared but it may feel different.
 Governing bodies are still required to monitor:

 - health and safety

 - headteacher and staff well-being

-Governing bodies won’t need the same level of detail about their schools as they would expect to get in normal circumstances.
+Governing bodies may not have the same level of detail about their schools as they would expect to get in normal circumstances.
 It is important to maintain contact with the headteacher though to ensure wellbeing needs are being met.

 How can governing bodies of federated schools uniquely offer support at this time?

-Consider the possibility of a specific federation approach to coronavirus.
+Consider the possibility of a specific federation approach to reopening your schools.
 Your local authority can help you think about the possibility of sharing staff, resources and premises across the federation.

 How can governing bodies set their school budgets?